Tsinghua-MARS-Lab/futr3d/README.md

 ```

 ## Results
+We will release out checkpoints in the next few days!

 ### LiDAR & Cam
 | models      | mAP         | NDS |
 | ----------- | ----------- | ----|